Out-the-front (OTF) knives are incredibly fast to deploy and retract.

 Overall Rating: 4.8

-If you are looking for an out-the-front knife that has a strong bayonet blade style for your collection, the AKC F-16 D/A is the real deal.
+If you are looking for an out-the-front knife that has a strong bayonet blade style for your collection, the AKC F-16 D/A is the best OTF knife for you.

 The AKC F-16 D/A measures 8 inches with a blade length of 3.375 inches.
 The 440A blade is incredibly hard and durable.
 The bayonet blade style has a plain edge for ease of sharpening.
 The unique satin finish on the blade improves corrosion-resistance.
 The handle is made of aluminum and has a grippy black inlay.